 Treatment for Dog and Cat Bites and Scratches

-When your child is bitten or scratched by an animal, remain calm and reassure your child that you can help.
+When your child is bitten or scratched by an animal, be calm and reassure your child that you can help.
 Your child's healthcare provider will determine specific treatment for an animal bite.
 Treatment may include:

 • Wash the wound with soap and water under pressure from a faucet for at least 5 minutes.
 Don’t scrub as this may bruise the tissue.
 Apply an antiseptic lotion or cream.